kelvin1095/BasicWebDevelopment/README.md

 - You can also put the same steps twice for different image streams to create different images for development and production (FROM node:15 AS production, --only=production, image-name:production --target production).
   - Developer containers are using bind mounts.
 These link files between code locally and code inside the container so that changes made will reflect immediately.
   - To use a bind mount, docker run -p 8080:3000 -v /home/kwong/webdev/BasicWebDevelopment:/usr/src/app your-image-name:development
+- Since everything I have been doing has been on a single machine, docker compose is able to meet my requirements.
+However if I want to seperate my containers onto different machines, using Kubernetes seems to be the way to go.

+### Nginx

+- I don't really know much about nginx

 ### Things I still want to do: